 - (a) Reflects effective rate of debt, including deferred financing costs, comprised of the cost of terminated treasury lock agreements (if any), debt initiation costs, mark-to-market adjustment of acquired debt and other transaction costs, as applicable. - (b) With the sale of the property on May 31, 2013, the mortgage was satisfied by the Company.
-The Company incurred \$0.7 million in costs for the debt satisfaction, which was included in discontinued operations: loss from early retirement of debt for the three and six months ended June 30, 2013. - (c) The lease with the tenant occupying 100 percent of the building expired on May 1, 2013 and the tenant continues to occupy the building on a month-to-month basis.
+The Company incurred \$0.7 million in costs for the debt satisfaction, which was included in discontinued operations: loss from early extinguishment of debt for the nine months ended September 30, 2013. - (c) The lease with the tenant occupying 100 percent of the building expired on May 1, 2013 and the tenant continues to occupy the building on a month-to-month basis.
 The mortgage loan matured on May 1, 2013 and was not repaid.
 The Company received a notice of default from the lender on July 17, 2013.
-The Company has requested a modification of the loan terms and is also in discussions regarding a deed-in-lieu of foreclosure with the lender. - (d) Mortgage is collateralized by seven properties.
-The Operating Partnership has agreed, subject to certain conditions, to guarantee repayment of a portion of the loan. - (e) Mortgage is collateralized by the three properties comprising One River Center.
+The Company has requested a modification of the loan terms and is also in discussions regarding a deed-in-lieu of foreclosure with the lender. - (d) On October 1, 2013, the Company repaid the mortgage loan at par, using available cash.
+The original maturity date was January 1, 2014. - (e) Mortgage is cross collateralized by the four properties. - (f) The cash flow from this property is insufficient to cover operating costs and debt service.
+Consequently, the Company notified the lender and suspended debt service payments in August 2013.
+The Company has begun discussions with the lender regarding a modification of loan terms.
+The Company recorded an impairment charge on this asset along with eight other office properties as of September 30, 2013.
+See Note 3: Real Estate Transactions Impairments. - (g) Mortgage is collateralized by seven properties.
+The Operating Partnership has agreed, subject to certain conditions, to guarantee repayment of a portion of the loan. - (h) Mortgage is collateralized by the three properties comprising One River Center.